WachterJud/qaul.net/docs/manual/src/clients/qaul-linux.md

 # qaul-linux - qaul.net linux client

 This client is still in it's early stage.
-It provides the

 ## Build & Run